3D-HGS: 3D Half-Gaussian Splatting: Experiments

-\textbf{Different Reconstruction Kernels.} We begin the ablation study by comparing the rendering performance of the four reconstruction kernels listed in Tab.~\ref{kernels}.

-The 2D Gaussian kernel and generalized exponential kernels were proposed in \cite{huang20242d} and \cite{hamdi2024ges}, respectively.
-For a fair comparison, we used the same loss function and training iterations as the original 3D-GS.
-For details on the implementation of different kernels, please refer to the Appendix.

-We present the PSNR score for each 3D scene, the average score for each dataset, and the total average score.
-The results are shown in Tab.~\ref{Tab:different_kernels_psnr}.
-We used 3D-GS as the baseline, indicating improved results in red and decreased results in blue.
+{\bf Different Reconstruction Kernels} Table~\ref{Tab:different_kernels_psnr} provides the PSNR score for each 3D scene, the average score for each dataset, and the total average score when using the different kernels.
+In this experiment, we use 3D-GS as the baseline, with improved and degraded results highlighted in red and blue, respectively.
 Compared to the original 3D Gaussian kernel, the 3D Half-Gaussian kernel shows consistent improvement across all 3D scenes.
 While other kernels demonstrate superiority in some 3D scenes, they exhibit drawbacks in others.
 Overall, we achieved the best average performance across all 3D scenes.

-\textbf{Learning rate of normal.} Since the normal of the splitting plane of the Half-Gaussian is a new parameter, we conducted an ablation study on the learning rate of this normal.
-Fig.~\ref{fig:lr} shows the PSNR scores and the means of the opacity differences between Half-Gaussian halves for the Tanks\&Temples dataset at various learning rates.
-The means of the opacity differences indicate the degree of disparity between the two halves: higher values signify more distinct 3D Half-Gaussian halves.
-A low learning rate results in slow convergence of the normal, yielding results closer to the original 3D-GS.
-Conversely, a high learning rate leads to an unstable training process.
-For efficiency, we encourage greater disparity between the two Half-Gaussian halves.
-Based on our findings, we set the default learning rate to 0.003 for our experiments.

-\textbf{Training strategy}.
-Since 3D-HGS only introduces four new parameters compared to 3D-GS—normals and an additional opacity—and inspired by parameter-efficient fine-tuning (PEFT) ~\cite{han2024parameter}, we compare four different training strategies: load a pre-trained 3D-GS into 3D-HGS and fine-tune all parameters without adaptive density control; fine-tune all parameters with adaptive density control; fine-tune only the normal and opacities; and train 3D-HGS from scratch.
-As shown in Tab.~\ref{Tab:different_strategy}, training from scratch achieved the best results.